continued from previous page

 This is a business.
 Period.
 If you don’t understand the business, you won’t be successful.
 If you don’t know what it takes to be a good entrepreneur, you won’t be successful.
 So, how do you learn the business?

-7. Develop your marketing strategies
+7. Develop your branding and marketing strategies

 8. Develop your selling skills.